 I guess nearly everyone who ever got in touch with Python wrote the famous ‘Hello World’ program in Python, or at least know how to code it.
-But there is another easy way besides printing it, you can also do the following:
+But there is another easy way besides printing it, you can also use the built-in implementation:

 >>> import __hello__ Hello world!

 The Zen of Python

 This easter egg is probably the most known one, at least the experienced Python programmers are likely to know it.
 Tim Peters created 20 guiding principles, 19 ones are written down as the Zen of Python.
 This feature is also documented in the PEP 20 guideline.

 The Zen of Python is telling Python’s philosophy and best practices.
 The message is mainly about code quality, design, and how to solve problems.
 If you follow them, you will improve your code and the way you solve problems.